 What makes a great one?

-First and foremost, top COOs keep their ego out of business decision making.
+First and foremost, top Chief Operating Officers keep their ego out of business decision making.
 Instinct, internal politics, and hunches take a backseat to accountability.
 COOs also tend to follow through on projects - tasks they are responsible for will be accomplished.

 COOs often use data to make decisions.
 At the same time they know that some of the best ideas come from encouraging talent in the organization to speak up.
 As a result, they are often on the lookout for opportunities to develop others and create talent pipelines.